 House GOP demands testimony and documents from New York prosecutor investigating Trump

-As a possible indictment looms over former President Donald Trump, House Republicans are coming to his defense and arguing that Alvin Bragg — the New York prosecutor investigating alleged hush money paid by Trump to adult film actress Stormy Daniels — is politically motivated and his probe won't stand up in court.
+With a possible indictment looming over former President Donald Trump, House Republicans are coming to his defense and arguing that the probe led by Alvin Bragg — the Manhattan District Attorney investigating hush money paid on Trump's behalf to adult film actress Stormy Daniels — is politically motivated and won't stand up in court.

 House Judiciary Committee Chair Jim Jordan, R-Ohio, House Oversight Committee Chair Jim Comer, R-Ky., and House Administration Committee Chair Bryan Steil, R-Wis., kicked off their own probe on Monday, sending Bragg a letter demanding documents, communications and testimony related to his investigation of the former president.